-Step Action 1 Right-click on a Package in the Browser window and select 'Add Diagram'.
+Ste Action p 1 Right-click on a Package in the Browser window and select 'Add Diagram'.
 The 'New Diagram' dialog displays.
-2 In the Select From panel, select UML Behavioral.
-3 In the Diagram Types panel, select Timing.
-4 Click on the OK button.
+2 In the 'Select From' panel, select 'UML Behavioral'.
+3 In the 'Diagram Types' panel, select 'Timing'.
+4 Click on the OK button .
 The Diagram View displays, on which you create the Timing elements for the diagram.